cloud-on-prem/kafka-docker-ssl/README.md

 ### Starting up

-0. One-time set-up (or if you want to generate key secrets)
+0. One-time set-up (or if you want to generate new secrets)
   ```sh
     ./auto/create-certs.sh
   ```